 Ongoing training helps franchisees build their businesses

 The foundation for your success as a Class 101 franchisee begins before your official training at our home office.
-Founder and CEO Tom Pabin, who still works with his own roster of clients, provides a list of “homework” items to complete prior to training, such as making lists of local high schools and preparing your 60-second elevator pitch to promote your Class 101 business.
+Founder Tom Pabin, who still works with his own roster of clients, provides a list of “homework” items to complete prior to training, such as making lists of local high schools and preparing your 60-second elevator pitch to promote your Class 101 business.

 “Don’t wait until training to start building your business.
 Do as much as you can before you even go to training,” Cathy says.